-Authenticate with a private Docker container registry
+Authenticate with an Azure container registry

 There are several ways to authenticate with an Azure container registry, each of which is applicable to one or more registry usage scenarios.

 Recommended ways include authenticating to a registry directly via individual login, or your applications and container orchestrators can perform unattended, or "headless," authentication by using an Azure Active Directory (Azure AD) service principal.

 The following table lists available authentication methods and recommended scenarios.
 See linked content for details.

 ||Interactive push/pull by developers, testers||Yes||AD token must be renewed every 3 hours|

 |AD service principal||